nullStandard/university/README.md

 # university
- all univ. tasks are here
+ all univ. tasks are here.
+Don't take this repository seriously!!1